Lake George (New South Wales): Geography and hydrology

 Lake George is an endorheic lake, as it has no outflow of water to rivers and oceans.

 The lake is believed to be more than a million years old.
 Originally, small streams drained its catchment into the Yass River, but then the Lake George Escarpment rose due to major crust movement along a strong fault line, blocking this drainage and forming the lake.
 Lake George has in previous Ice Ages been much larger and deeper.

 The thickness of sediment beneath the lake exceeds 250 m, according to a Bureau of Mineral Resources Canberra drilling programme in the 1982/83 summer.
 The oldest sediments, which lie some distance above the bedrock, were dated at 4–5 million years using spore and pollen analysis and magnetic-reversal stratigraphy.

 At 25 km long and 10 km wide, Lake George is long, largely flat and extremely shallow, with a very small catchment.
 Resultant evaporation rates as well as a tendency for strong winds to blow the water back on itself explain the mysterious filling and drying episodes on both short term (hours) and long term (years) time scales that have been observed.

 The lake's depth when full can range from 1.5–4.5 m; however in many areas it is only around 0.8–1.0 m deep.
 Its deepest point has been measured as 7.5 m.
 When full, the lake holds about 500000000 m3 of water.
 Between the late 1980s and mid-1990s, the lake lapped the Federal Highway on its western edge.

 Lake George is one of the most studied lakes in Australia.
 The palaeontologist Patrick De Deckker has commented that "it is actually a depression that turns into a lake when it fills.
 There’s always water below the lake floor, and amazingly, it is saline, but if you have more rainfall, the lake fills up".

+Aquatic Life

+The aquatic ferns Marsilea hirsuta and Azolla filiculoides grow in Lake George.
+Rushes and sedges growing at Lake George include the clustered rush (Juncus vaginatus), dwarf rush (Juncus capitatus), thread rush (Juncus filicaulis), jointed rush (Juncus articulatus), tall sedge (Carex appressa), acute sedge (Carex acuta) and Lhotsky's flat sedge (Cyperus lhotskyanus).

+Wildlife recorded from Lake George includes the mountain galaxias (Galaxias olidus), the red percher dragonfly (Diplacodes bipunctata), snake necked turtle (Chelodina longicollis), pelican (Pelecanus conspicillatus), yabby (Cherax destructor), water rat (Hydromys chrysogaster), a water snail (Bullastra lessoni), freshwater mussel (Alathyria profuga) and the spotted marsh frog Limnodynastes tasmaniensis.
+The Murray cod and Golden perch have been introduced when lake levels are high.